 - Always wear protective gloves while handling formaldehyde and fixated tissue samples.
 The rooms in which the buffered formaldehyde is being used should be well aerated by using an exhaust fan or a digester in order to remove toxic evaporation.
-Additional security information can be found in the Material Safety Data Sheet of this product - Before the process a fixative should be chosen in accordance with the subsequent histological, histochemical or immunohistochemical diagnostic methods.
-If a neutral buffered formaldehyde was chosen as an optimal fixative, the tissue sample should be immediately immersed in the solution container - The sample should be fixated as soon as possible in order to prevent autolysis, putrefaction, and other changes.
+Additional security information can be found in the Material Safety Data - · Before the process a fixative should be chosen in accordance with the subsequent histological, histochemical or immunohistochemical diagnostic methods.
+If neutral buffered formaldehyde was chosen as an optimal fixative, the tissue sample should be immediately immersed in the solution container. - The sample should be fixated as soon as possible in order to prevent autolysis, putrefaction, and other changes.
 If it is not possible to put the sample in the fixative immediately, it is advised to maintain it moist and keep it in a cold place.
 The sample should not be bent or folded in the fixation container.
 Samples should be 3 to 6 mm in width for a proper fixation.
-All the samples should be clearly marked - During the fixation the sample should be immersed in an adequate amount of fixative.
+All the samples should be clearly marked. - During the fixation the sample should be immersed in an adequate amount of fixative.
 An optimal ratio should be 20 to 40 parts of fixative to 1 part of tissue.
 That in particular applies to Formaldehyde NB 4%, while that ratio may be lower in case of Formaldehyde NB 10%.
-The fixative to tissue sample ratio should never be lower than 10 parts of fixative to 1 part of tissue - If an entire organ is being fixated, the fixative should be injected into the organ or it can be cut into thin slices so that the solution can permeate the tissue thoroughly - The fixative can also be poured into hollow organs, and before immersing into the fixative container they can be filled with gauze soaked with the fixative.
+The fixative to tissue sample ratio should never be lower than 10 parts of fixative to 1 part of tissue. - If an entire organ is being fixated, the fixative should be injected into the organ or it can be cut into thin slices so that the solution can permeate the tissue thoroughly. - The fixative can also be poured into hollow organs, and before immersing into the fixative container they can be filled with gauze soaked with the fixative.
 Certain organs, such as the colon, can be opened and pinned on a board before immersing in the fixative.
-Encapsulated tissue should be processed by an expert in order for the fixation to be successful - Fixation time can vary from a few hours to a few weeks.
-That depends on the type of tissue and sample thickness, fixation temperature, tissue and fixative volume ratio, as well as the concentration of formaldehyde in the fixative - Selection of concentration of formaldehyde and fixation time must be determined in accordance with the norms of histotechnology and professional experience.
+Encapsulated tissue should be processed by an expert in order - Fixation time can vary from a few hours to a few weeks.
+That depends on the type of tissue and sample thickness, fixation temperature, tissue and fixative volume ratio, as well as the concentration of formaldehyde in the fixative. - Selection of concentration of formaldehyde and fixation time must be determined in accordance with the norms of histotechnology and professional experience.
 In case of fixation of a larger tissue sample or an organ, fixation can last up to 24 hours or even more.
 The process can be shortened by fixating the sample in an incubator or a microwave oven - If the tissue has not been dimensioned for processing prior to fixation, after the fixation it should be processed down to thickness of 3-5 mm.
-The first solution to come into contact with the tissue should be 70% alcohol solution in order to avoid the subsidence of phosphate salts used to neutrally buffer the formaldehyde solution.
-Fixation can be conducted using formalin fixatives containing buffers soluble in alcohol
+The first alcohol solution in contact with the tissue sample should be a 70% solution in order to avoid subsidence of phosphate salts.
+They are commonly used for preparing neutral buffer formaldehyde solutions.
+Fixation can also be carried out with formalin fixatives containing buffers soluble in alcohol.